voxie/training-modules/Module-02.md

 ## Wrapping Up

-When you are finished, push your code to Bitbucket.
-You should have two (2) repos, `PHP` and `php-final` in your personal Bitbucket namespace.
+When you are finished, push your code to GitHub.
+You should have two (2) repos, `PHP` and `php-final` in your personal GitHub namespace.
 Create a tag called `v1.2` with a message of `"ready for review"`.
-Be sure your tags are pushed to the remote repository and are visible in Bitbucket.
+Be sure your tags are pushed to the remote repository and are visible in GitHub.

 Create an issue titled **Review Module 2 - Programming Basics with PHP** and `@mention` your mentor and team leader.